lleewwiiss/Distributed-Tensorflow-Template/README.md

     return config
 ```
 **There is a MNIST CNN example within the template, which shows how to create and use the mode.
-Delete these files if you don'e need them**
+Delete these files if you don't need them**

 # Training
 In order to train your model there is a series of bash scripts which can train your model for serveral different